EllAchE/nba_tipoff/README.md

 I had expected glicko2 to outperform the other algorithms, and it's possible that it may with proper parameter tuning, but again a time issue.

-Outperformance is just done using historical data.
+Outperformance is calculated using historical data.

 ## Code/Process